- User Community

 A minimum of one face-to-face meeting and one teleconference per year shall be scheduled by the Chair and the Vice Chair.
 If necessary, additional teleconferences may be required to discuss, for example, system upgrades that are time-critical in nature as determined by the user community.
 For these ad hoc meetings a quorum shall be the UWG member(s) representing the instrument involved and the potential user community, the Chair and Vice Chair, the ESDIS representative, and the element lead(s) involved with the potential system upgrade.
 ESDIS shall be responsible for generating minutes for all UWG meetings.
 In addition, ESDIS shall generate quarterly reports for the UWG identifying system status, system updates, and ongoing development activity in the context of the UWG recommendations.
 These items shall be included on the LANCE website.

 The format for the face-to-face meetings shall be determined by the Chair and Vice Chair.
-In general, the meeting shall include the status of each element and a report on ESDIS activity and a discussion/recommendation session organized around the suggested system upgrades.
+In general, the meeting shall include the status of each element, a report on ESDIS activity, and a discussion/recommendation session organized around the suggested system upgrades.
 ESDIS shall be responsible for distributing the meeting agenda.

 User Working Group (UWG) Members